-This unique two-story cabin has floor to ceiling windows, two balconies, and a spacious yard.
+This unique two-story cabin has floor-to-ceiling windows, a gas fireplace, two balconies, and a spacious yard.

-The kitchen is fully stocked with everything needed for money-saving and fresh-cooked meals at home, but the local restaurant scene is also close by for tasty meals out.
-The ski resort is only miles away, as well as opportunities to snowmobile, snowshoe, hike, fish, and more.
+The fully equipped kitchen is stocked with everything needed for money-saving and fresh-cooked meals at home.
+Stowe’s Main Street and local restaurants are also close by if you’d rather enjoy tasty meals out.
+The Stowe Mountain Resort is only miles away, as well as opportunities to snowmobile, cross country ski, snowshoe, hike, fish, and more.

 6. Best downtown Stowe Airbnb: The Hygge House

-This contemporary condominium is steps from the best restaurants, bars, and shops in downtown Stowe.
+This contemporary condominium is steps from the best restaurants, bars, and local shops in downtown Stowe.

 7. Best for mountain views: Contemporary Chalet